 Contact Us

-Gerber Files: How to Creat through Altium, Kicad & Eagle?
+Gerber Files: How to Create through Altium, KiCad & Eagle?

 Posted:05:47 PM March 10, 2023 writer: NextPCB

-Gerber file is a standard file format used in the electronic industry to describe the physical design of printed circuit boards (PCBs).
-It contains information such as the location of copper traces, solder masks, and drill holes, as well as the dimensions and positions of all the components on the board.
-Gerber files are generated by electronic design automation (EDA) software and are typically used by PCB manufacturers to manufacture the board accurately.
-Gerber files can be viewed and edited using a Gerber viewer or PCB design software.
+Gerber is a standard file format used in the electronics industry to describe the physical design of printed circuit boards (PCBs).
+It contains information such as the location and geometry of copper traces, silkscreen, solder mask, the board outline and drill holes on the PCB board, and can also be used to describe the dimensions and positions of all the components on the board.
+Gerber files are generated by electronic design automation (EDA) software and are used by PCB fabricators to manufacture the PCB board accurately.
+Gerber files can be viewed using a Gerber viewer software, with some specialist tools also allowing for the editing of Gerber files directly.

 How to Create PCB Gerber Files?